Why veganism is not always such a good idea

 Milk and milk products are also an important source of iodine.
 Nowadays, iodine is mixed in the commercial salt in most parts of the world, therefore it stopped being a problem in the largest part, but traditionally iodine would be a serious problem for vegetarians, since the main sources of this mineral are fish and seafood.
 Unless one would have the opportunity of eating seaweed frequently, iodine would be a problem.
 Again, milk offers good amounts of iodine (about 59 to 119% of the RDA per cup), serving as a reliable source for lacto-vegetarians.

 In conclusion, a vegan can also be healthy, it’s just that it’s more difficult to fulfill all the body’s nutritional requirements without milk products.
-One that has time to research and maintain a proper diet, combined with the appropriate supplements, can do fine, but one that just takes out milk products from his diet, putting in its place things like vegetable oils and soy products can end-up much worse than the meat-eaters.
+One that has time to research and maintain a proper diet, combined with the appropriate supplements, can do fine, but one that just takes out milk products from his diet, putting in its place things like refined vegetable oils and soy products can end-up worse than the meat-eaters.
 Another observation is that the need for supplements make the vegan diet very much entangled with the modern lifestyle of industry and supermarkets.
-It starts to make less sense as soon as one starts to think about retiring from modern civilization and going to live in a natural environment.
+It makes less sense as soon as one starts to think about retiring from modern civilization and going to live in a natural environment.

 What to do if this is not a viable option?
-A devotee that has been working with cows for a long time once shared an idea that seems like a reasonable middle ground for devotees that love in cities and don't have the option of buying milk from protected cows.
+A devotee that has been working with cows for a long time once shared an idea that seems like a reasonable middle ground for devotees that live in cities and don't have the option of buying milk from protected cows.
 He explained that ahimsa milk costs about two times more than regular milk, since one needs to keep taking care of the cow after she stops giving milk.
 That's one of the reasons cow protection programs have a difficult time: they simply can't compete financially with the dairy industry.
-To survive, they need founding.
+To survive, they need funding.
 He suggested that any concerned devotee can set aside the same amount he pays for the milk products he buys and donate it to an ISKCON cow protection program, so they can take care of more cows.
 This way one can repay his debt, maintaining a cow that can't give milk, even though not necessarily the same cow.

 Another type is milk from pasture-raised cows, where the cows have freedom to roam around a large area and feed on grass.
-The treatment of the cows is much better, much less antibiotics are used and the milk is much healthier.
+The treatment of the cows is much better, much less antibiotics are used, and the milk is much healthier.
 This is the type of milk that may be acceptable to consume when there is no option of ahimsa milk available.
 One can find this information based on where the milk was produced.
 Some brands nowadays offer a QR code that allows one to see from which exact property the milk came.

 Another question is how much processing the milk goes through.
 Milk taken directly from a cow is very different from powdered milk, for example.
 The more the milk is processed, the more it's properties are lost.